Bigfoot International: Bigfoot Interactive

 Email direct marketing service Bigfoot Interactive concentrated on ROI-focused email communications technology and permission-based opt-in mailings.
-Its clients included Eddie Bauer, IBM, 3Com, The Washington Post/Newsweek Interactive and Omaha Steaks among others.
+Its clients included Eddie Bauer, IBM, 3Com, Washingtonpost.Newsweek Interactive, and Omaha Steaks among others.

 In 2000, Bigfoot Interactive entered Japanese market with Bigfoot Japan Corp. funded by Nissho Iwai subsidiary GLQ Entrepia.

 In 2001, Bigfoot Interactive merged with Expression Engines, e-mail services and technology provider.
 A new holding company operated in New York as Bigfoot Interactive with Fred Wilson serving as chairman of the board, Al DiGuido as CEO and Jim Hoffman as CSO.

 In 2005, Bigfoot Interactive was acquired by Epsilon, an Alliance Data subsidiary, for a reported $120 million.

-Neoplanet, Inc.
+NeoPlanet, Inc.

-Bigfoot International launched its portal-like browser Neoplanet in 1997.
-In January 1999, company decided to spin out its Neoplanet division.
+Bigfoot International launched its portal-like browser NeoPlanet in 1997.
+In January 1999, company decided to spin out its NeoPlanet division.

-Neoplanet, Inc. started out in Phoenix, Arizona with $18 million in venture capital from Network Associates Venture Fund, Bear Stearns and Venture Frogs.
+NeoPlanet, Inc. started out in Phoenix, Arizona with $18 million in venture capital from Network Associates Venture Fund, Bear Stearns, and Venture Frogs.

-One of NeoPlanet’s main focus was providing its customizable browser to the third parties pioneering the branded browsers niche.
-Universal Studios, Interscope/Geffen/A&M Records, USA Networks, MTV, Lord of the Rings, TV Guide, Hewlett Packard, Carolina Hurricanes and Phoenix Coyotes launched Neoplanetˈs branded browsers among others.
+One of NeoPlanet's main focus was providing its customizable browser to the third parties pioneering the branded browsers niche.
+Universal Studios, Interscope/Geffen/A&M Records, USA Networks, MTV, Lord of the Rings, TV Guide, Hewlett Packard, Carolina Hurricanes, and Phoenix Coyotes launched NeoPlanet's branded browsers among others.

 In the spring 2000, NeoPlanet moved its headquarters to Tempe, Arizona.
-It then raised $23 million from Integral Capital, J & W Seligman, Constellation Ventures, Broadview and several other investors during the second round of funding.
+It then raised $23 million from Integral Capital, J & W Seligman, Constellation Ventures, Broadview, and several other investors during the second round of funding.

-Following the dot-com collapse, Neoplanet started its shift from branded browsers to developing and licensing customer relationship management (CRM) software in attempt to gain profitability.
+Following the dot-com collapse, NeoPlanet started its shift from branded browsers to developing and licensing customer relationship management (CRM) software in attempt to gain profitability.
 Warren Adelman, who previously served as vice president of business development at Bigfoot International, replaced Drew Cohen at CEO position.

 In August 2001, NeoPlanet released its Viassary suite designed to personalize PC usersˈ experience and to help companies to better understand and communicate with their customers.
-Compaq, HP and Microsoft were among its clients.
+Compaq, HP, and Microsoft were among its clients.